Roan Forest Clinic

 Breakfast is the most important meal of the day.
 It’s our “fuel” for our bodies.
 Children who don’t eat breakfast are often in the clinic complaining of stomachaches and headaches.
 This means they are missing valuable time in the classroom.
 Breakfast at Roan Forest is served from 7:05 until 7:40.
 Along with starting the day with a healthy breakfast, they need to end the day by getting enough sleep.
 Most children need at least 9-10 hours of sleep.
 Getting enough sleep helps your child do their best in whatever they do.

 IMMUNIZATIONS – NO SHOT!
 NO SCHOOL!
 NO KIDDING!!!

 State law requires that all students entering Texas schools provide complete written proof of immunizations at the time of registration.
-During the school year when immunizations become delinquent, Central Office will generate a letter.
+During the school year when immunizations become delinquent, you will receive a letter reminding you.
 This letter tells you what immunizations are needed and the date by when they need to be updated.
+The parent portal will also send notifications to those parents using the portal.
 If they are not updated by that time, the students are not allowed to come to school until we receive documentation that the immunizations are up to date.
 Our goal is that no child misses school due to immunizations.
-I start making phone calls the week before to remind you.
-The parent portal will also send notifications to those parents using the portal.

 The following screenings take place during the year:

 * Vision and Hearing- Pre-K, Kinder, 1st, 3rd, and 5th

 * Acanthosis Nigricans-1st, 3rd and 5th